Congratulations on your pregnancy!

 Your first pregnancy visit

 The goal of your first appointment is confirm the pregnancy, determine your due date and identify women who might be at increased risk for pregnancy complications.
-Your doctor will do a thorough history and physical.
+Your doctor will do a thorough history and physical exam.
 An estimated due date will be set based on either your last menstrual period, early ultrasound or both.
 Prenatal blood work will be done to screen for anemia, blood type, diabetes, and infection.
 Your doctor will discuss testing options during this pregnancy, looking for genetic or other birth defects.
 Future ultrasounds, tests, immunizations and appointments will be discussed and scheduled.
 Your first appointment is generally the longest appointment and usually takes about an hour to talk to the doctor, have an exam, answer all your questions and arrange a plan of care.

 How often will I be seen during my pregnancy?